 Price AUD$90.00 Price CAD$79.00 Price €50.00 Price £45.00 Price T60.00 Price USD$60.00

-Often proposed as “Mr. New York,” Stern has a deep commitment to the city, to recording its past—he is the lead author of the monumental New York series, the definitive history of architecture and urbanism from the late nineteenth century to the present—and shaping its future.
-Today elegant RAMSA residential towers are rising throughout Manhattan to enrich the skyline in the tradition of the luxurious apartment buildings of the 1920s and 1930s.
+Unsurprisingly, New York City plays a big role in Between Memory and Invention.
+Stern has a deep commitment to the city and recording its past—he is the lead author of the monumental New York book series, the definitive history of architecture and urbanism from the late nineteenth century to the present—and shaping its future.
+Though now a global practice, RAMSA residential towers rise throughout Manhattan to enrich the skyline in the tradition of the luxurious apartment buildings of the 1920s and 1930s.

 - Format: Hardback

 - Size: 250 x 191 mm (10 x 7 1/2 in)

 - Illustrations: 368 illustrations

 Robert A.M.
 Stern is the founder and senior partner of Robert A.M.
 Stern Architects, a renowned architectural practice that encompasses residential, institutional, academic, and commercial projects nationally and internationally.
 He is a Fellow of the American Institute of Architects, and in 2017 received the Topaz Medallion, awarded jointly by the AIA and the Association of Collegiate Schools of Architecture in recognition of outstanding service to architectural education.
 Stern is the 2011 Driehaus Prize laureate and in 2008 received the tenth Vincent Scully Prize from the National Building Museum.